AI takeover in popular culture

-AI takeover—the idea that some kind of artificial intelligence may supplant humankind as the dominant intelligent species on the planet—is a common theme in science fiction.
+AI takeover—the idea that some kind of artificial intelligence may supplant mankind as the dominant intelligent species on the planet—is a common theme in science fiction.
 Famous cultural touchstones include Terminator and The Matrix.

+Background

 Fictional scenarios typically involve a drawn-out conflict against malicious artificial intelligence (AI) or robots with anthropomorphic motives.
 In contrast, some scholars believe that a takeover by a future advanced AI, if it were to happen in real life, would succeed or fail rapidly, and would be a disinterested byproduct of the AI's pursuit of its own alien goals, rather than a product of malice specifically targeting humans.

 Characterization

 There are many positive portrayals of AI in fiction, such as Isaac Asimov's Bicentennial Man and Lt.
 Commander Data from Star Trek.
 There are also many negative portrayals.
 Many of these negative portrayals (and a few of the positive portrayals) involve an AI seizing control from its creators.